Can Large Language Models Identify Authorship?: Additional Results

-A challenge for evaluating zero-shot authorship verification is comparing our approach with conventional models, which often rely on trained classifiers for classification tasks.
+A challenge in evaluating zero-shot authorship verification is comparing our approach with conventional models, which often rely on trained classifiers for classification tasks.
 To ensure a fair comparison, we adapt these models to fit within a zero-shot framework.
 To establish a comparison, we consider null accuracy, which is 50\% in a perfectly balanced dataset.
-Our experiments suggest that using cosine similarity of BERT embeddings are mostly distributed around 0.9 We use a threshold of 0.5, where above 0.5 means the same authorship, and vice versa.
-The results shown in Table \ref{table:verify-bert} means that the BERT model exhibits a tendency to classify each pair of texts as having been authored by the same individual, resulting in a notably high recall rate.
-Conversely, the TF-IDF approach is characterized by high precision paired with low recall.
+Our experiments suggest that using cosine similarity scores of BERT embeddings are mostly distributed around 0.9 We use a threshold of 0.5, where above 0.5 means the same authorship, and vice versa.

+The results shown in Table \ref{table:verify-bert} mean that the BERT model exhibits a tendency to classify each pair of texts as having been authored by the same individual, resulting in a notably high recall rate.
+In contrast, the TF-IDF approach is characterized by high precision paired with low recall.
 This indicates that the model predominantly identifies pairs as being written by different authors.